 - HTML5: This is a web standard that defines the structure and content of a web page.
 WebAR uses HTML5 to create and display the user interface for the AR experience, allowing users to interact with the virtual content in a natural and intuitive way.

-Together, these technologies enable WebAR to provide immersive and interactive AR experiences on the web, without the need for a dedicated app.
+Together, these technologies enable WebAR to provide seamless and interactive AR experiences on the web, without requiring a dedicated app.